Specifying Folders to Back Up

 To specify the backup scope, in the Choose directories to backup list, select check boxes next to necessary objects.
 You can include the following data in the backup:

 - Operating system — data related to the OS installed on a protected computer.
 To learn more, see the System State Data Backup section in the Veeam Agent for Microsoft Windows User Guide.

 - Personal files — data related to user profiles.
 With this option enabled, Veeam Backup & Replication will include in the backup scope settings and data related to Veeam Agent computer user profiles.
 To learn more, see the Personal Data Backup section in the Veeam Agent for Microsoft Windows User Guide.

 - Individual file system objects — folders, mount points, and volumes of the protected computer.

 - Select the The following file system objects check box and click Add.

-To specify the backup scope, you can use wildcards and system environment variables such as %ProgramFiles% or %WinDir%.
+To specify the backup scope, you can use system environment variables such as %ProgramFiles% or %WinDir%.
 This may be useful, for example, in case computers added to the backup job run different versions of Microsoft Windows OSes, and actual paths to directories that contain data of the same type differ on these computers.

 Mind the following: